 If you have had treatment for obstructive sleep apnea, you’ll probably have a CPAP machine.
 But this doesn’t mean your life will become more limited than it was before.

 This is quite a common disorder and if you have been diaganosed, try not to worry too much as you can still experience the joy of traveling but you just need to make some preparations beforehand.

-This article has the exact steps you need to make and some top recommendations for how traveling with sleep apnea 5 times easier.
+This article has the exact steps you need to make and some top recommendations for how travelling with sleep apnea can be made easier.

 1. Talk to Your Airline Carrier in Advance